lmuntaner/tech-introduction-product-people/docs/recommended-prework/reverse-string.md

 What follows now is a set of recommended steps to start solving the problem.

-If you are confident that you already know how to tackle the problem.
-Go ahead and solve it without reading further.
+If you are confident to tackle the problem right now, go ahead and solve it without reading further.

 ## First step: Setup the requirements